 Duties and Responsibilities

 The Graduate Research Associate (GRA) will report to the Director of Student Success, Research, & Policy (DSSRP) in the APLU Office of Research & Policy Analysis.
-The primary responsibilities of the GRA will be to work with project staff to conceptualize, design, collect, produce, and disseminate research in support of the Completion Grant Project.
+The primary responsibilities of the GRA will be to work with project staff to collect, analyze, produce, and disseminate research in support of the Completion Grant Project.
 The GRA will also support project staff with day-to-day project management related to the Completion Grant Project.
+The GRA will engage both qualitative data and quantitative data analysis.
+The GRA will also have multiple opportunities to engage in professional development and gain knowledge of a wide variety of higher education policy issues.

 Essential Responsibilities & Tasks

-• Carry out day-to-day coordination of the grant activities, which may include but not be limited to regular communication between APLU and institutional participants, assistance planning site visits or meetings, monitoring progress toward project goals/deliverables, and collecting and compiling data from institutional participants.
+· Carry out day-to-day coordination of the grant activities, which may include but not be limited to regular communication between APLU, other members of the IES project team, and institutional participants, assistance planning site visits or meetings, monitoring progress toward project goals/deliverables, and collecting and compiling data from institutional participants.

-• Monitor and track news reports, research articles, and other information regarding the institutional participants and the Completion Grant Project as well as other research or reports related to completion grants.
+· Monitor and track news reports, research articles, and other information regarding the institutional participants and the Completion Grant Project as well as other research or reports related to completion grants, financial aid, and other higher education policy issues.

-• Pursing advanced degree in Higher Education or a related field (preference for doctoral level students)
+· Pursing advanced degree in Higher Education or a related field (strong preference for doctoral level students)

 The Association of Public and Land-grant Universities is a research, policy, and advocacy organization dedicated to strengthening and advancing the work of public universities in the U.S., Canada, and Mexico.
 With a membership of 235 public research universities, land-grant institutions, state university systems, and affiliated organizations, APLU's agenda is built on the three pillars of increasing degree completion and academic success, advancing scientific research, and expanding engagement.
 The association's work is furthered by an active and effective advocacy arm that works with Congress and the administration as well as the media to advance federal policies that strengthen public universities and benefit the students they serve.